zrcxvs/nexus-cli/CONTRIBUTING.md

-# Contributing to the Nexus network
+# Contributing to the Nexus CLI

-The Nexus network is contributor-friendly.
+The Nexus CLI is contributor-friendly.
 We welcome all contributions, no matter your experience with Rust or cryptography.

 This document will help you get started.
 But first, **thank you for your interest in contributing!** We immensely appreciate quality contributions.
 This guide is intended to help you navigate the process.